Managing an EAM / CMMS Selection

 3. Business Requirements Definition

 Approval to proceed follows with a documented framework of business needs and system functions required to support the recommendations.
 Every business process for each role impacted by the new system must be documented and reconciled against industry best practices and lessons learned.
 This includes, for example, planned and unplanned work, union and nonunion labor, in-house and contract services, regular and overtime hours, and direct and stock materials.
-Once defined, a weight can be given to the requirements to allow for an unbiased evaluation of potential software products.
+Once defined, a weight can be given to the requirements to allow for an unbiased evaluation of potential software products that will aid in the CMMS selection.

 4. Request for Proposal (RFP) Development and Evaluation